 Dari and Pashto in the United States

 The United States is made up of many immigrant populations, but the Afghan immigrant population has grown faster over the last decade than many others.
-In fact, over 55,000 Afghan refugees arrived in 2021 alone and 44% of those refugees housed temporarily at US military bases are children.
+In 2021 alone, over 55,000 Afghan refugees arrived and 44% of those refugees housed temporarily at US military bases were children.

 Interesting Facts About Dari and Pashto